mike-kiss/organizing-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The rest of the README for that follows.

+Organizing Game © 2023 by Michael Kissinger is licensed under CC BY-NC-SA 4.0

 ## Available Scripts

 In the project directory, you can run: